Webb Juvenile Board Plan

 Revisions effective November 2, 2015

 1. Prompt Detention Hearing

-A. A child taken into custody must be taken to the Webb County Juvenile Detention Center without unnecessary delay puruant to section 52.025, Family Code.
+A. If a child is taken into custody he/she must be taken to the Webb County Juvenile Detention Center without unnecessary delay puruant to section 52.025, Family Code.
 The intake juvenile detention officer shall process the child according to the requirements of section 53.01, Family Code, and shall also inform the child and the child's parents of the right to appointed counsel if they are indigent and provide a form for the purpose of determining eligibility for appointment of counsel.
-If the child is not released by intake, then a Detention Hearing shall be held not later than the second working day after the child is taken into custody unless the child is detained on a weekend or listed holidays approved by commissioners court, in which case the detention hearing shall be held on the first working day after the child is taken into custody.
+If the child is not released by intake, then a Detention Hearing shall be held not later than the second working day after the child is taken into custody, unless the child is detained on a weekend, or listed holiday approved by commissioners court; in which case, the detention hearing shall be held on the first working day after the child is taken into custody.

 B. Prior to the detention hearing, if the child is not represented by counsel, the court shall inform the parties of the child's rights to counsel and to appointed cousnel if they are indigent, and of the child's right to remain silent as to the alleged conduct.

 C. The court shall provide the attorney for the child access to all written matter to be considered by the court in making the detention decision.

 D. Unless the Courts finds that the appointment of counsel is not feasible due to exigent circumstances, the Court shall appoint counsel within a reasonable time before the first detention hearing is held to represent the child at that hearing.

 12. DETERMINATION OF INDIGENCY